 Types and Varieties

-There are thousands of tomato cultivars available, and varieties might be selected based on market preferences for shape, color and flavor, as well as for ease of harvest and storage, and for tolerance or resistance to the many diseases that affect this crop.
+There are thousands of tomato cultivars available, and varieties may be selected based on market preferences for shape, color and flavor, as well as for ease of harvest and storage, and for tolerance or resistance to the many diseases that affect this crop.

 Several tomato varieties can be classified as “vigorous determinates,” and are important commercial production varieties.
 They produce a higher percentage of grade A fruits when they are staked.
 Under good conditions, they can produce 15-20 lbs. per plant, but require more space.